CapsAdmin/NattLua/README.md

 I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it different in some ways.
 The syntax errors it can report are not standard and are bit more detailed.
 It's also written in a way to be easily extendable for new syntax.

 - Syntax errors are nicer than standard Lua parsers.
 Errors are reported with character ranges.
-- Additionally, the lexer and parser continue after encountering an error, which is useful for editor integration.
+- The lexer and parser can continue after encountering an error, which is useful for editor integration.
-- Whitespace can be preserved
+- Whitespace can be preserved if needed
 - Both single-line C comments (from GLua) and the Lua 5.4 division operator can be used in the same source file.
-- Transpiles bitwise operators, integer division, \_ENV, etc down to luajit.
+- Transpiles bitwise operators, integer division, \_ENV, etc down to valid LuaJIT code.

 I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
 But I feel this is more of a detail that can easily be changed later.